 Deep Creek Preserve is a smaller campground just outside Arcadia, FL in southwest Florida.
 The camping area feels like you’re in the middle of nowhere.
 But in reality, you’re a 25 – 30 minute drive to a very happening, busy town.
 We even went to a nearby brewery during our stay.

 There are several dedicated camping spots sprinkled throughout a grassy field under beautiful old oaks.
 There were three other campers, one group being 15+ large.
 We decided to head toward the very back of the campground.
-There are a few nature trails just past the area which were all flat.
+There are a few nature trails just past the area which are all flat.

 Lake Panasoffkee Wildlife Management Area (Southwest Water Management District)